tchoi8/teachingasart/letter2.md

+Dear class

 I hope you had a wonderful New Years Eve and the first week of 2017.

-I suggest you go out for a walk.
-I love walking around the Prospect Park in the winter.
+*I suggest you go out for a walk.
+I love walking around the Prospect Park in the winter.*

 ![](https://c2.staticflickr.com/8/7425/12102986165_377bb54318_b.jpg)

-Central Park is nice too, especially in a snowy day.
+*Central Park is nice too, especially in a snowy day.*

 ![](https://c2.staticflickr.com/8/7297/12299282604_235a808e70_b.jpg)

 "An active line on a walk, moving freely, without goal.
 A walk for a walk's sake.
 The mobility agent, is a point, shifting its position forward.
 –From Paul Klee, Pedagogical Sketchbook, 1925.
 Book & introduction in Tate Blog

-I suggest you write a poem.
+*I suggest you write a poem.*

 ![](https://c2.staticflickr.com/4/3715/12298734955_3709398a95_b.jpg)